Sriikkii/Personal_Cloud_Server/README.md

-# Personal_Cloud_Server
-A Personal Cloud Server built in C and C++ with a focus on privacy
+This is a command-line-based personal cloud server built in C and C++ with a focus on privacy